pytoolz/toolz/doc/source/laziness.rst

 Example - A Tale of Two Cities
 ------------------------------

-We open a file containing the text of the classic text "A Tale of Two Cities" by Charles Dickens[1_].
+We open `a file <http://www.gutenberg.org/cache/epub/98/pg98.txt>`_ containing the text of the classic text "A Tale of Two Cities" by Charles Dickens.

 .. code::